ryanwebber/tensorflow-image-classification/README.md

 # Tensorflow Image Classification
-This repo demonstrates a reusable image classification for any set of images reusably.
+This repo demonstrates an image classification system for any set of images reusably.
 It uses tensorflow to create a neural network and do the image classification, and imagemagick to preprocess images.

 ## Prerequisites
 Make sure you have: